leoleovich/grafsy/README.md

 - minPrefix - Prefix for metric to find minimal value.
 Do not forget to include it in allowedMetrics if you change it
 - maxPrefix - Prefix for metric to find maximum value.
 Do not forget to include it in allowedMetrics if you change it
 - aggrInterval - Summing up interval for metrics with all prefixes.
 In seconds
 - aggrPerSecond - Amount of aggregations which grafsy performs per second.
-If grafsy receives more metrics than avgsPerSecond*avgInterval - rest will be dropped
+If grafsy receives more metrics than aggrPerSecond*aggrInterval - rest will be dropped

 ## Monitoring